Before Kyle finally turned his life around making 6-figures in dropshipping, there’s a huge list of his failures.

 SEO is a broad field and although it has the potential to make 6-figures, it didn’t quite hit him.
 He learned the basics, tried his luck, but the learning and implementing process didn’t align with his interests.

 But that doesn’t mean SEO didn’t help.
 Kyle’s dropshipping strategies somewhat inherited the SEO techniques he learned earlier.
-Optimizing the Shopify store, product pages, ad campaigns, and other little things combined with his experience in SEO helped a lot.
+Optimizing his store, product pages, ad campaigns, and other little things combined with his experience in SEO helped a lot.